GandhiCloudLab/envizi-learning-journey-blog/readme.md

 Locations are used to describe buildings, properties, assets or sites within an Organization.
 An Organization can have multiple locations.
 Locations can also represent a virtual collection of account data.

-The below screeshots shows that the Account is assoicated with a Location.
+The below screenshots shows that the Account is associated with a Location.

 ### 2.4 Accounts